Zhao Xuebin

-Zhao Xuebin (赵学斌 (趙學斌, Zhào Xuébīn); born 12 January 1993) is a Chinese professional footballer who currently plays for Dalian Yingbo in the Chinese Super League as a forward.
+Zhao Xuebin (赵学斌 (趙學斌, Zhào Xuébīn); born 12 January 1993) is a Chinese professional footballer who plays as a forward.

 Club career

 Zhao started his professional football career in 2011 when he was promoted to Chinese Super League side Dalian Shide.
 On 8 May 2011, he made his senior debut for Dalian in a 3–0 away defeat against Liaoning Whowin, coming on as a substitute for Lü Peng in the 69th minute.
 On 21 May 2011, he scored his first goal in the 89th minute, just three minutes after his substitute on, which ensured Dalian beat Henan Jianye 1–0.

-In 2013, Zhao transferred to Dalian Aerbin (now known as Dalian Professional) after Dalian Shide dissolved.
+In 2013, Zhao transferred to Dalian Aerbin (now known as Dalian Pro) after Dalian Shide dissolved.

+After the 2025 season, Dalian Yingbo annouanced Zhao's departure on 4 March 2026.

 Career statistics

 Statistics accurate as of match played 1 September 2024.